Praying

 Signs of a Potentially Dangerous Cult: Red Flags to Look Out For

-The development of a church congregation into a cult is a complex process influenced by various factors
+The development of a church congregation into a cult is a complex process influenced by various factors.

 Cults have long fascinated and troubled society with their ability to ensnare individuals in manipulative and harmful belief systems.
 Recognizing the signs of a potentially dangerous cult is crucial to protecting ourselves and our loved ones from falling prey to their insidious tactics.